 - the Past-President of the Council, whether or not he or she has been re-elected or re-appointed as a council member.

-Vacancies on Council during the term of office of any Councillor will be filled in accordance with sections 33 of the Affairs of the College Bylaw.
+Vacancies on Council during the term of office of any Councillor will be filled in accordance with section 33 of the Affairs of the College Bylaw.

 Policies of Council

-The College of Physicians and Surgeons of Manitoba’s Governance Policies are created to define and guide appropriate responsibilities of Council, Committees of the College, Members, the Registrar
+The College of Physicians and Surgeons of Manitoba’s Governance Policies are created to define and guide appropriate responsibilities of Council, Committees of the College, Registrants, the Registrar